MoniPar/reclaimed-treasures/README.md

 **Register Page**

-The website has the functionality for a user to register for an account to be able to login and save their delivery information, view their order history and submit reviews.
+The website has the functionality for a user to register an account to be able to log in and save their delivery information, view their order history and submit reviews.

 The Registration Page can be accessed via the My Account icon on the Top Navigation Bar.
 A non-logged in user can also access the registration page from the Reviews section on the Product detail pages and the Checkout form.

 On the Registration Page there is a link and a button which directs the user to the Login Page, in case they already have an account.
 Another button at the bottom can be used to go back to the Home Page.

-To register for an account, the user is asked to enter their email address twice to prevent any input errors.
-They are also asked for a username and password twice, again this is to prevent any input errors.
+To register for an account, the user is asked to enter both the email address and password twice to prevent any input errors.
+They are also asked for a username.
 Once the user is satisfied with their form, they can click on the Register button which will bring them to the Confirm Email Page which will ask them to verify their email address.
 An alert toast here displays the email address that the user has provided upon registration.
 The user will then navigate to their email and click the link in the email sent by the site.
 This will bring them to another page where they are asked to confirm their email address and username.
 They will then be directed to the Login Page where a success toast tells them that they have confirmed the email address.
-They can then login to their freshly registered account.
+They can then login to their newly registered account.

 <details>
 <summary>Click to view screenshots</summary>